IBM-Security/isam-ansible-collection/roles/web/config_reverseproxy_redis/README.md

 By setting the variable `dsess_enabled` to False, you can disable distributed sessions, however the role will still add the redis collections and servers to the WebSeal configuration.

+If you don't have a "redis_collections" object in the "instances" , the whole configuration is skipped anyway and there will be no changes to `dsess_enabled` !

 The default collection will be set to the first collection that is configured (this is done automatically by the redis configuration wizard).

     [redis]